How to assess children in the youth justice system

 How to decide the frequency of contacts arranged with children

 The court determines the length of time for the child’s order and, where relevant, sets its requirements.
-The details of how this is delivered in practice should then be agreed with the what the child, their parents or carers and key professionals (and in the case of Referral Orders, with community panel members).
+The details of how this is delivered in practice should then be agreed with the child, their parents or carers and key professionals (and in the case of Referral Orders, with community panel members).

 You should begin by considering how best to engage the child.
 Your aim is to support them in the journey to their future self.
 The content of the order should therefore be framed around the outcome, rather than setting the amount of work that the child needs to do.